omahs/ssv-dkg/README.md

 - [Launch with Docker and YAML file](#launch-with-docker-and-yaml-file)
 - [Build from source](#build-from-source)

-It is advised launching the tool as a Docker image as it is the most convenient way and only requires to have Docker installed.
+It is advised to launch the tool as a Docker image as it is the most convenient way and only requires to have Docker installed.
 The team builds a Docker image with every release of the tool.

 #### Launch with Docker and YAML file